RobolinkInc/doc-v2/docs/zumi/blockly/Junior/06-Camera/08-find-face.md

 ##### Description

 Searches an image for a face.
+Returns True if a face was detected

 ##### Parameters

-**image**: The image used when searching for a face.
+**image**: A frame object composed of an array of pixels.

 ##### Returns

-None
+**boolean**: Returns True if a face was detected.
+Otherwise, returns False.

 ##### Example